ducquando/learn-swift/README.md

 print("The factorial of 3 is", factorial(3))  // The factorial of 3 is 6
 print("The factorial of 5 is", factorial(5))  // The factorial of 5 is 120
 ```

+In the above example, we use a base case that returns `1` when `num` equals `0`, and a recursive call of `num - 1` to resemble the factorial equation's behavior.

 ## Demo Code